bmbove/i3pybar/README.md

 -------

-Not being particularly happy with the existing python options for an i3 status bar, this is an attempt at writing my own to fit some basic needs.
+Not being particularly happy with the existing python options for an i3 status bar, I'm attempting to write my own to fit some basic needs.

 **Current Goals:**